GSA/challenges-and-prizes/pages/terms-of-service.md

 ### Terms of Use Violation

-If an agency or representative violates the terms of use, Challenge.gov access and/or use privileges may be revoked or suspended.
+If an agency or representative violates the terms of use, Challenge.Gov access and/or use privileges may be revoked or suspended.
 Any hosted competitions may be shut down or removed.

 ### Applicable Law

-The use of the website and any of the applications or programs offered through Challenge.gov and the interpretation of these terms of use shall be governed by and enforced in accordance with applicable federal law.
+The use of the website and any of the applications or programs offered through Challenge.Gov and the interpretation of these terms of use shall be governed by and enforced in accordance with applicable federal law.

 ### Accessibility